sshyran/Chromite-fresh-Dec-2022-source-import/ide_tooling/docs/quickstart.md

 ## 3. Install the extension

-Open terminal in the VSCode and run
+Open terminal in the VSCode (Menu: Terminal &rarr; New Terminal) and run

 ```
 ~/chromiumos/chromite/ide_tooling/cros-ide/install.sh